simoll/chapel/doc/chips/initialization.rst

 --------

-A description of what constitutes initialization and the different kinds of initialization in Chapel programs.
+A description of what constitutes initialization and the different kinds of initialization in Chapel programs for non-generic records and non-generic classes.

 Rationale
 ---------

 This document provides common language for describing initialization and some basic understanding of when initialization occurs.
+While the current language specification covers these topics, this document was created as part of a group of CHIPs to do with improvements to initializaters and initialization.
+Thus, this document focuses on behaviors specific to the new design.

+This document provides background for :ref:`Initializers` and :ref:`record-copies`.

 Description
 -----------